jblindsay/whitebox-tools/README.md

 - ***GaussianFilter***: Performs a Gaussian filter on an image.
 - ***HighPassFilter***: Performs a high-pass filter on an input image.
 - ***HistogramEqualization***: Performs a histogram equalization contrast enhancment on an image.
-- ***HistogramMatching***: Alters the statistical distribution of a raster image matching it to a specified cdf.
+- ***HistogramMatching***: Alters the statistical distribution of a raster image matching it to a specified PDF.
 - ***HistogramMatchingTwoImages***: This tool alters the cumululative distribution function of a raster image to that of another image.
 - ***IhsToRgb***: Converts intensity, hue, and saturation (IHS) images into red, green, and blue (RGB) images.
 - ***IntegralImage***: Transforms an input image (summed area table) into its integral image equivalent.